EURODEO/openradardata-requirements/Deliverable_Requirements.md

 Demonstration that project partners (METNO, FMI, DMI and KNMI) can offer their products from their open interfaces, these can be downloaded accroding to SLA and fetched from the Data Catalogue and visualized on GeoWeb.

 *Consequences and decisions:*
-- Which formats we agree on to offer:
+- Which formats we agree on to offer to be served with API - HDF5 and/or GeoTiff
 - Manual how data can be applied to RODEO API